wjkristiansen/InCommand/readme.md

 ---

-## Keyed Parameters
+## Keyed Options

-Syntactically, keyed parameter arguments use '--' followed by the name of the parameter.
+Syntactically, keyed option arguments use '--' followed by the name of the option.
 Optionally, a single letter short-form argument may be declared, which is preceded by a single hyphen '-'.

 Example
 ```
-foo.exe --long-parameter-name
+foo.exe --long-option-name
 ```

 or